azsk/AzTS-docs/Control coverage/Feature/ContainerRegistry.md

 ## Azure_ContainerRegistry_Config_Enable_Security_Scanning

 ### DisplayName
-Security scanner identity must be granted access to Container Registry for image scans.
+Security scanner identity must be granted access to Container Registry for image scans

 ### Rationale
 Images in a container registry need to be regularly scanned for vulnerabilities.
 The enterprise wide solution deployed for this needs access to read the images from the registry to perform the scans.